Olympus TG-5 vs Panasonic GX7

 It is notable that the GX7 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The TG-5 does not feature such an accessory-socket.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the GX7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GX7 was succeeded by the Panasonic GX85.
+Both the TG-5 and the GX7 have been discontinued, but can regularly be found used on eBay.
+The GX7 was replaced by the Panasonic GX85, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Is the Olympus TG-5 better than the Panasonic GX7 or vice versa?
 The listing below highlights the relative strengths of the two models.